justinas/alice/README.md

 Note that Alice makes **no guarantees** for how one or another piece of  middleware will behave.
-It does not execute all handlers sequentially but wraps them in one another.
-If a piece of middleware were to stop the chain, the request will not reach the inner handlers.
+It executes all middleware sequentially so that if a piece of middleware were to stop the chain, the request will not reach the inner handlers.
 This is intentional behavior.